-The newsroom includes access to CHA News, which provides timely information to members every Monday and Thursday and is at the core of CHA benefits.
+The newsroom includes access to CHA News, which provides timely information to members every Thursday and is at the core of CHA benefits.
 In addition, it is also home to resources such as toolkits and talking points designed to help member hospitals and health systems communicate with internal and external audiences on a range of current health care-related issues.
 Links to CHA media statements and press releases can also be found here.

 What’s happening: Dec.
 8 is the deadline for hospitals to sign up for a CHA-supported legal challenge to Medicare’s low-wage index policy.

 What else to know: An updated analysis increases the estimated impact of these policies on California hospitals from $26 million to $33 million in federal fiscal year (FFY) 2024.

 What’s happening: Nov.
 16 is National Rural Health Day.
 But in California, many rural hospitals don’t have enough physicians to serve their patients.

 What else to know: Starting in 2024, some rural hospitals — specifically, critical access hospitals — can directly employ physicians, with a goal of attracting them to smaller communities.